Auckland Harbour Bridge: Original bridge construction (1954–1959)

 The bridge took four years to build, with Dorman Long (who had constructed the Sydney Harbour Bridge) and the Cleveland Bridge & Engineering Company contracted to construct the bridge in October 1954.
 The first stage of construction involved land reclamation at the Westhaven Marina, which was completed by September 1955.
 The steel girder structure pieces were fabricated in England and shipped to New Zealand.
-The steel bridge structure began erection in December 1956.
+The steel bridge structure began construction in December 1956.
 Hundreds of labourers were employed on the construction including 180 men sent out from the UK.
 Progress was slowed with the workers going on strike in 1956 and 1957.
 The large steel girder sections were partially pre-assembled, then floated into place on construction barges.
 One of the main spans was almost lost during stormy weather when the barge began to drift, but the tugboat William C Daldy won a 36-hour tug-of-war against the high winds.

 The bridge was constructed from opposing sides of the harbour.
 The southern section was cantilevered, until both sides were joined in March 1959.
 Completed in April 1959, three weeks ahead of schedule, the bridge was officially opened on 30 May 1959 by the Governor-General Lord Cobham.
 An open day had been held, when 106,000 people had walked across.
 The opening period was extremely busy, despite the poor weather in Auckland experienced in June 1959.
 Either three or four men had been killed by accidents during construction, and the names of three of them are recorded on a memorial plaque underneath the bridge at the Northcote end.